• English

 • Create new socioeconomic opportunities based on coastal wetlands.

-These objectives will be achieved by:
+These objectives were achieved by:

 • Building capacity for effective management and planning processes.